nucleargezi/nucleargezi.github.io/content/article/caddy-ingress.typ

 To support a new site, just copy the two server blocks (another one is in the previous section) about `orange.myriad-dreamin.com` and change the `server_name` to the new site name.
 I thing this is simple enough.

-= The Bad Guys are Accessing My Site
+= The Bad Guys are Accessing My Sites

 From the logs, I found that there are some bad guys trying to access my site.
 They are trying to access many common paths, like `/admin`, `/login`, `/wp-login.php`, etc. That's interesting.
 Luckily, I only have read-only static files, and both Nginx and Golang HTTP file server are robust enough.
 But even if Nginx has been used for 20 years, we can usually see CVEs about it.
 Caddy does has slightly poorer performance, but my personal websites doesn't need to handle high traffic yet. `traefik` is another choice, but it is too complex and I might not use it for my personal websites.
 I think we can try Caddy next.